-All pupils start their week with a Monday ‘check in’.
-This circle-based session allows all pupils to be fully informed of key events and opportunities through the sharing of either the Coaching Chronicle or CarrManorTV.
-Pupils are also regularly recognised for their achievements through these mediums.
+When pupils arrive on a Monday morning, their first period is spent with their Coaching group.
+This is called a ‘check-in’ session.
+This circle-based session allows all pupils to be fully informed of key events and opportunities happening in school, through the sharing of either the Coaching Chronicle or CarrManorTV.
+Pupils can also share updates from their weekends.

-On Wednesday afternoons, two groups team up for ‘Coaching Plus’ to look at topics such as careers and financial education; health and well-being and citizenship.
+On Wednesday afternoons, two groups team up for ‘Coaching Plus’, to look at PSHCE topics such as careers; finance; health and wellbeing; citizenship and topical event.
 This is also an opportunity for a ‘check-up’ in the middle of the week.

 On a Friday, Coaching groups will meet for their last period of the day.
 This is a time for pupils to discuss their achievements from the week and review current targets, ensuring they are best aligned to make the most of formal and enriched learning opportunities.
 The Friday Coaching session is also a chance for a ‘community builder’ – pupils can have fun whilst developing relationships within the group.